 - Acceptable mitigating factors refers to issues which could realistically contribute to or fully account for the lack of progress/improvement that would otherwise be expected during a course of treatment.
-These include but are not limited to an intervening fall, injury, illness, surgery, or hospitalization, transportation difficulties, or poor response to the initial treatment plan. - Caregiver refers to someone who regularly looks after or helps with the care of the child or adult (patient) with the disability. - Duplicative therapy refers to treatments by more than one provider (same or different discipline) which are 1) rendered during an overlapping time period, 2) intended to treat the same or similar body parts (e.g., arm and shoulder), conditions or diagnoses, and 3) have substantively similar goals (e.g., improved functional shoulder range of motion). - Evidence-based therapy refers to therapy that is supported by peer reviewed literature demonstrating that the benefits of the intervention are likely to outweigh the harms.
-Specific forms of PT, especially those that are new and/or less commonly performed, may be subject to additional medical necessity criteria which is beyond the scope of this document.
+These include but are not limited to an intervening fall, injury, illness, surgery, or hospitalization, transportation difficulties, or poor response to the initial treatment plan. - Caregiver refers to someone who regularly looks after or helps with the care of the child or adult (patient) with the disability. - Duplicative therapy refers to treatments by more than one provider (same or different discipline) which are 1) rendered during an overlapping time period, 2) intended to treat the same or similar body parts (e.g., arm and shoulder), conditions or diagnoses, and 3) have substantively similar goals (e.g., improved functional shoulder range of motion). - Functional progress refers to progress that directly reflects improvement in specific functional tasks such as mobility and self-care activities.